 Jack Hawley joined Barnard's faculty in 1986.
 His research is focused on the religious life of north India and on the literature that it has spawned in the course of the last 500 years.
-He is the author or editor of some fifteen books.
+He is the author or editor of some fifteen or twenty books.
 Most concern Hinduism and the religions of India, but others are broadly comparative.
-His current major project—A Storm of Songs: India and the Idea of the Bhakti Movement (Harvard University Press, 2015)—is devoted to deconstructing and reconstructing one of the principal ways in which Indians have told their religious history.
+The most recent—A Storm of Songs: India and the Idea of the Bhakti Movement (Harvard University Press, 2015)—is devoted to deconstructing and reconstructing one of the principal ways in which Indians have told their religious history.
 Its focus is bhakti, the religion of song, of radical engagement, and of the heart.
-A second book, co-authored with Kenneth E. Bryant, is also forthcoming from Harvard in the new Murty Classical Library of India: Sur’s Ocean: Poems from the Early Tradition.
+A second recent book, Sur’s Ocean: Poems from the Early Tradition (Harvard University Press, 2015) is co-authored with Kenneth E. Bryant.
+It is one of the inaugural volumes in the new Murty Classical Library of India

 Jack Hawley has served as director of Columbia University's South Asia Institute and has received multiple awards from the National Endowment for the Humanities, the Smithsonian, and the American Institute of Indian Studies.
 He has also been a Guggenheim Fellow, and was recently elected to the American Academy of Arts and Sciences.

 For more information, including a full list of publications and descriptions of courses he has taught, visit http://johnstrattonhawley.org.

 A Storm of Songs: India and Idea of the Bhakti Movement (Harvard, 2015).

 Sur’s Ocean: Poems from the Early Tradition (with Kenneth E. Bryant; Harvard, 2015).

 The Memory of Love: Surdas Sings to Krishna (Oxford, 2009)

 Co-editor (with Vasudha Narayanan), The Life of Hinduism (California, 2006).